-UGC Video Ads | AI Ad Creator for TikTok & Instagram | HeyGen
+UGC video ads | AI ad creator for TikTok & Instagram | HeyGen

 The marketing content crunch

 Your best-performing ads are UGC-style videos that convert 3–5× better than polished brand ads, but scaling them is slow and expensive.
-Managing multiple creators, negotiating usage rights, waiting for deliverables, and paying $200–$500 per video quickly adds up.
+Managing multiple creators, negotiating usage rights, waiting for deliverables, and paying $200–$500 per video adds up quickly.
 Creators miss deadlines, quality varies, and usage rights expire, while you still need dozens of ad variations to find what works.
 Testing new angles takes weeks of briefing and revisions, slowing your ability to compete.
-Your creative testing pace can’t keep up with your growth goals.
+Your creative testing velocity can’t keep up with your growth goals.

 The HeyGen solution